KeDaCoYa/MKG-GC/readme.md

 # Introduction
 Paper:
 ```
-GCKG: a multi-task learning-based framework for Gastric Cancer Knowledge Graph and drug discovery
+MKG-GC: a multi-task learning-based knowledge graph framework with personalized application to gastric cancer
 ```

 The project includes code for entity extraction, entity normalization, relational classification, and knowledge embedding.